These crunchy and sweet cinnamon sugar-free candied nuts are a delicious keto & low-carb snack that you just can’t stop

 Nuts – You can use any single nut or mix of nuts you prefer!
 It’s a great way to use up nut left-overs (if that’s even a thing).
 For my keto candied nut mix recipe I added a little bit of every nut I had in the pantry: there’s walnuts, pecans, cashews, hazelnuts, almonds, macadamias and peanuts.
 Yes… peanuts.
 Why not?

 Although not technically a nut, peanuts are a cheap and delicious option as well.
-I had some left, skin on, from my keto spiced boiled peanuts recipe.
+I added some I had left from my keto spiced boiled peanuts recipe.
 When boiled, peanuts are similar in taste and texture to sweet potatoes, it’s crazy.
 If you miss sweet potatoes on keto go and check it out!

 Egg white – an egg white beaten to stiff peaks is the base of the coating

 Powdered keto sweetener – Powdered sweetener, like confectioners Swerve, is very important for uniform coating.
 You can use granulated sweetener, but the candied coating will not stick as well.

 If you just have granulated sweetener, it’s easy to powder it yourself: just add it to the (very dry!) jar of a blender and pulse it for a few seconds.
 Wait for the powder to settle before opening the jar.
 Done!